 - 4. In any case, where the data exporter in a Member State is not able to implement supplementary measures necessary to ensure an essentially equivalent level of protection as provided in the EU, personal data cannot be lawfully transferred to a third country under these BCRs.
 Therefore, the data exporter commits to waive, suspend or end the transfer of personal data.
 In the same vein, where the data exporter is made aware of any changes in the relevant third country legislation that undermine the level of data protection required by EU law, the data exporter is required to suspend or end the transfer of personal data at stake to the concerned third countries. - 5.
-In accordance with the cooperation procedure as set out in the Working Document WP263 rev011, the Controller BCRs application of the group was reviewed by the CNIL, as the competent SA for the BCRs (BCR Lead) and by two Supervisory Authorities (SA) acting as coreviewers.
+In accordance with the cooperation procedure as set out in the Working Document WP263 rev011, the Controller BCRs application of the group was reviewed by the CNIL, as the competent SA for the BCRs (BCR Lead) and by two Supervisory Authorities acting as coreviewers.
 The application was also reviewed by the concerned SAs to which the BCRs were communicated as part of the cooperation procedure. - 6.
-The review concluded that the Controller BCRs of the group comply with the requirements set out by Article 47(1) of the GDPR as well as the Working Document WP256 rev.012 and in particular that the aforementioned BCRs: - Are legally binding and contain a clear duty for each participating member of the Group including their employees to respect the BCRs by entering in an Intra-Group Agreement (article 1.1 of the BCRs and articles 2.1 and 2.2 of the intra-group agreement); - ii) Expressly confer enforceable third-party beneficiary rights to data subjects with regard to the processing of their personal data as part of the BCRs (article 26.2 of the BCRs); - iii) Fulfil the requirements laid down in Article 47(2) of the GDPR: - a) The structure and contact details of the group of undertakings and each of its members are described in the Application form WP264 that was provided as
+The review concluded that the Controller BCRs of the group comply with the requirements set out by Article 47(1) of the GDPR as well as the Working Document WP256 rev.012 and in particular that the aforementioned BCRs: - i) Are legally binding and contain a clear duty for each participating member of the Group including their employees to respect the BCRs by entering an Intra-Group Agreement (article 6.1 of the BCRs and Intra-group Agreement); - ii) Expressly confer enforceable third-party beneficiary rights to data subjects with regard to the processing of their personal data as part of the BCRs (article 6.3 of the BCRs and appendix 1); - iii) Fulfil the requirements laid down in Article 47(2) of the GDPR: - a) The structure and contact details of the group of undertakings and each of its members are described in the Application form WP264 that was provided as part of the file review and is detailed in appendix 2 of the BCRs;